· Copyrights on all our photographic material ·

 Hello, Hilda.

 I very much enjoyed my time birding with Javier on Friday (8/18/06) at El Yunque.
-He is a very knowledgeable and interesting guide.
-I
+He is a very

-was able to find my way there with no problems.
-I loved Puerto Rico and am planning on returning for a vacation.
+knowledgeable and interesting guide.
+I was able to find my way there with no problems.
+I loved Puerto

 Thank you,